 Open to medical students, graduate students, and advanced undergraduates.
 Examines the newly emerging field of human rights and global health, beginning with the essential background into the field of human rights, and the recent emergence of health as a human right.
 Emphasis is on the pioneering work of Dr. Paul Farmer and Partners in Health and the challenge he and his organization have posed to the conventional wisdom about approaches to combating poor health and disease worldwide.
 Topics include the "big three" infectious diseases -- tuberculosis, malaria, and HIV/AIDS -- as well as emerging infectious diseases, clean water and sanitation, and malnutrition and famine.

-- SURG 250: Global Humanitarian Medicine (SURG 150)
+- SURG 250: Politics, Culture, and Economics of Global Surgery (SURG 150)

 - MED 228: Physicians and Social Responsibility (1 unit)

-- MED 242: Physicians and Human Rights (1 Unit)
+- MED 242: Physicians and Human Rights (1 unit)